Snitkin-Lab-Umich/Data-Flow-SOP/processing-nanopore-samples.md

 nanoQC.smk nanoQC_summary.smk config.yaml samples.csv cluster.json
 ```

-13. Once you have confirmed that the results has been moved (you should get an email from globus), you are now ready to move the results from nanoQC to the respective folders in your batch directory using `move_files_to_directories_nanopore.py`.
-To understand how to use the python script, try `python3 /scratch/esnitkin_root/esnitkin1/uniqname/path/to/Data-Flow-SOP/nanopore/move_files_to_directories_nanopore.py -h`.
+13. Once you have confirmed that the results has been moved (you should get an email from globus), you are now ready to move the results from nanoQC to the respective folders in your batch directory using `move_files_to_dirs_nanopore.py`.
+To understand how to use the python script, try `python3 /scratch/esnitkin_root/esnitkin1/uniqname/path/to/Data-Flow-SOP/nanopore/move_files_to_dirs_nanopore.py -h`.

 ```
-(base) [dhatrib@gl3021 results]$ python3 /scratch/esnitkin_root/esnitkin1/dhatrib/Data-Flow-SOP/move_files_to_directories_illumina.py -h
+(base) [dhatrib@gl3021 results]$ python3 /scratch/esnitkin_root/esnitkin1/dhatrib/Data-Flow-SOP/nanopore/move_files_to_dirs_nanopore.py -h
 usage: move_files_to_dirs_nanopore.py [-h] --batch_info_path BATCH_INFO_PATH --nanoQC_results_path NANOQC_RESULTS_PATH

-Process and organize nanopore and hybrid sequencing data.
+Process and organize nanopore sequencing data.

 options:
   -h, --help            show this help message and exit